 OpenNTF Members and People

 OpenNTF Members - Members are companies with the common interest to provide open source for IBM Lotus Notes and Domino and to encourage broad industry use of these applications.
 To achieve these goals members are willing to devote resources or participate in other ways.
+Companies can join be filling out the Membership Agreement and sending it to the IP-Manager at OpenNTF.org.
+The Board will then vote on whether to accept your company as a new Member.

 People behind OpenNTF - People can help OpenNTF in various ways and roles.
 Contributors can contribute code, some of them are committers who can add cleared releases to the catalogs.
 There are also committees and working groups that manage the strategy and daily business of OpenNTF.